 Have you heard the term dirty dozen floating around?
 Have you wondered what it was all about?
 A group called the Environmental Working Group has set about to test the amounts of pesticide residue on the foods we eat.
-They were created to inform the American public about pesticides where the U.S. Environmental Protection Agency fails to.
-Every year the EWG shares the Dirty Dozen, produce which contains the highest amounts of pesticide residues, and the Clean Fifteen, produce which contains the least amounts (or no) pesticide residues.
+This project was created to inform the public about pesticides, where the U.S. Environmental Protection Agency fails to.
+Every year the Environmental Working Group shares the Dirty Dozen (produce which contains the highest amounts of pesticide residues) and the Clean Fifteen (produce which contains the least amounts (or no) pesticide residues).

 Why should I care?